Ecconia/MinecraftJavaSelfmade/README.md

     - Better GUI
     - Tabcompletion/History
     - on click/hover
-* Its not yet decided if 3D will be added, if so in a simple version and slowly improving.
+* 3D will be added, in a simple version and slowly improving.
-    - If there won't be a main menu, but a main SP world, maybe a floating island.
+    - There won't be a main menu, but a main SP world, maybe a floating island.
 * For debugging/logging a special GUI with tabs, if possible allow moving the tabs.
-    - Chunkmap, shows which chunks are loaded/unloaded/downloaded.
+    - Chunkmap, has to show which chunks are unloaded, and the age of each chunk.
 * For debugging an overview over the data collected.
 * Offline playing if connection is lost, never dump chunks and other data.
-    - While at it, just save the whole server too.
+    - While at it, just save the whole server world too.
     - Disconnect player from actual position.
 * errr...

 ## Current Features

-* Connecting with any online-mode server
+* Connecting with (any) online-mode server.
   * Compression
   * Encryption
   * Keep-Alive auto-sending
+* Chat-Window
-* Printing chat messages in a special window, and chatting from that window.
+  - History of all chat messages (which can be parsed) in a scrollPane.
+  - Primive input field.
+  - Client commands, for internal events.
+* Client with multiple TABs for different topics.
+  - Looks like Chrome, works quite well - throws Exception though.
+* World/Chunks
+  - Currently are all saved as objects (waiting for mem error).
+  - A Map shows all chunks which are stored.
+* 3D bad -> good
+  - (JOGL, cause AWT and it just works)
+  - The current Chunk can be viewd in 3D.
+  - Uses a random color for each block type.
+  - Primitive controls to move the chunk.

 ##### As most of Ecconias YOLO projects, its a learning project.